A skilled facilitator can make a meeting feel thoughtful, cohesive, participatory, and even enjoyable. Yes, enjoyable.

 What are your favorite meeting facilitation techniques?
 Let us know below or by tweeting to us at @meeteorHQ!

-Get a sneak peak into Meeteor’s upcoming book: Momentum: Creating Effective, Engaging, and Enjoyable Meetings.
-Available on Amazon in November 2017.
-Download a free chapter today and get notified when the book is out.
+Get a sneak peak into Meeteor’s book: Momentum: Creating Effective, Engaging, and Enjoyable Meetings.
+It’s available on Amazon now.
+Click here to get your copy.